 Lack of Creativity

 New York City is bustling with artistry, so it’s hard to imagine why NYC Taxi’s logo looks as bland and lackluster as this.

 Here’s another example of a logo that many people saw in a non-wholesome way.
-This emblem for A-style looks simple at first but look a bit closer and you can never unsee its provocative image.
+This emblem for A-style looks simple at first but looks a bit closer, and you can never unsee its provocative image.
 Hint: the circles are heads.
 The Italian clothing brand reportedly said the logo is not a mistake.
 But if you don’t have the same bold intentions for your brand, just be mindful of how your logo imagery could be seen by others.

 Understanding what makes a logo good leads you to the next challenge.
 That is to find the best way to have your logo designed.
 The two top ways are having a professional logo design or using one of the websites that offer logo design from a template.
 To guide you in your decision, here are the pros and cons of each:

 To know which one you should decide on, it helps to understand what a custom logo is.
 It is a logo designed by a graphic designer or a design agency specifically for your brand.
 This means that the logo is unique and one of a kind.
 Penji designers will make sure to create a logo that’s custom-made for you.
 With our unlimited revisions, we won’t stop until you get one that you’ll be happy with.

 1. Uniquely Yours